 You will be surprised at how much you can sell online.
 Old phones, old computers, old clothes.
 You can sell it all.
 Whatever’s left over can then be donated.

 Step 6 – Start Planning

 Now comes a bit of the fun stuff.
 You get to start planning your trip.
 Head to your local book store, pick up a nice big map, some pens and a regional Lonely Planet Travel Guide.

 Post your map up on the wall or on your kitchen table and start planning your routes.
-You can paste post-it notes on countries you want to visit with a few key points about each place (when to visit, average daily budget, visa cost, entry requirements, borders, transport etc.).
+You can paste post-it notes on countries you want to visit with a few key points about each place (when to visit, average daily budget, visa free countries, visa on arrival costs, entry requirements, borders, transport etc.).

 You can connect the post-it notes with some string to show your route and over the next few months you’ll see your trip start to come into focus.
 Remember, don’t over plan!
 This part will help you get the logistics, but there is absolutely no point in figuring out where each day will be spent on a year-long trip.